- 4-hour rush available for Thai National ID Card

 Turnaround & rush options

-- Embassy priority queues — available with most embassies in Bangkok at a small handling fee.
+- Embassy priority queues — available with most embassies in Bangkok, subject to that mission's own rules.

 Glossary — key terms for Thai National ID Card translation